pycom/pycom-documentation/content/firmwareapi/pycom/network/https/_index.md

 # Send request with body
 HTTP_Client.send_request(body='Hello Server!')
 ```
-To implement HTTPS Server and Client, only the two init methods need to be changed:
+To implement HTTPS Server and Client, only the two init methods need to be changed.
+HTTP Server and Client init:

 ```python
 # HTTP Server init